-The match is important, but the Cup Match holiday is about more than just cricket.
+The match is important, but the holiday is about more than just cricket.
 Emancipation Day coincides with the first day of Cup Match, giving locals and visitors a chance to recognise one of the most significant moments in Bermuda's history: the abolition of slavery on the island in 1834.

-It is followed by a second public holiday on Friday, Mary Prince Day, which commemorates an enslaved Bermudian who was the first known Black woman to relate a slave narrative, which in turn was a catalyst in the abolition of slavery in England.
+It is followed by a second public holiday on Friday, Mary Prince Day, which celebrates the Bermudian born Abolitionist and National Hero.
+This was the first public holiday that has been named after a Black woman.